| | |

 • The best time to hike is July through early October.
 Snow is a real possibility any other time of the year, and really gets dumped with the white stuff November through March.

 • This is a national park, so admission fees are required.
-I recommend the America the Beautiful Pass at $80, which gets you into all U.S. National Parks for a full year.
-Otherwise, a 7-day pass is $30 per car, and the Mt.
-Rainier annual pass is $55.
+I recommend the America the Beautiful Pass, which gets you into all U.S. National Parks for a full year.

 • As previously mentioned, Mt.
 Rainier is a HUGE park and there are no gas stations within it, so be sure to fill up every day once you’re outside the park.